Definition of Vacuum

 You can see the results of this formula in the chart to the right:

-This result is only theoretical because many factors can reduce a pad’s ability to lift a load, including: pad size and model, type of load material, load shape, vacuum pump type, and dirt/particles on the load.
+These results are only theoretical because many factors can reduce a pad’s ability to lift a load, including: pad size and model, type of load material, load shape, vacuum pump type, and dirt/particles on the load.
 Safety considerations and ANSI standards also affect the determined capacity.

 These formulas and charts provide theoretical lifting capacities only.
 Contact us when calculating capacities for any vacuum handling application.